Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 9800 GT 1GB is just a bit (more or less 8%) better at texture filtering than the GeForce 9600 GSO 512MB. (explain)
+Texel RateThe GeForce 9800 GT 1GB should be a small bit (approximately 8%) better at AF than the GeForce 9600 GSO 512MB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce 9600 GSO 512MB is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 9600 GSO 512MB is a better choice, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison